cucumber/docs/content/docs/cucumber/state.md

 If you use [Ruby on Rails](/docs/tools/ruby#ruby-on-rails), there is already a `World` set up for you, so you will get an instance of `Cucumber::Rails::World`, which is a subclass of `ActionDispatch::IntegrationTest`.
 This gives you access to a lot of Rails' helper methods.

-For more information, have a look at [Building a better World](http://drnicwilliams.com/2009/04/15/cucumber-building-a-better-world-object/) (blog post).

 Cucumber-js also uses a `World` as an isolated context for each scenario.
 You can find more information in the [cucumber-js documentation on GitHub](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/world.md).